Even the most dedicated neat freak might cringe at the thought of cleaning their oven. But putting it off can make cooking more challenging.

-Why is it important to keep your oven and range clean?
 Over time, residue from cooking and spills can build up and become a drag on oven and range performance.
 And the “leftovers” that build up on the bottom and sides of your oven can also make the food you prepare taste different.
-(We’re guessing neither you nor your guests would appreciate the subtle flavors of the charred residue of several meals in their turkey or pie, but we could be wrong!)
+(We’re guessing neither you nor your guests would appreciate the subtle flavors of the charred residue of several meals in their entree or dessert, but we could be wrong!)

 Grease and grime can clog the burner and affect performance.
 Sugary spills on glass cooktops with traditional elements can damage the glass.

 Fall behind on cleaning, and before you know it, your range looks like this.